Uniswap/org-v1/src/pages/docs/v2/03-oracles/01-guides/02-how-to-build-an-oracle-on-top-of-uniswap.md

 ---
-title: Building an oracle on Uniswap V2
+title: Building an oracle on Uniswap
 ---

-To build a price oracle on Uniswap V2, you must first understand the requirements for the oracle.
-Once you understand the kind of price average you require, it is a matter of saving the cumulative price variable from the pair as often as necessary, and computing the average price using two or more observations of the cumulative price variable.
+To build a price oracle on Uniswap V2, you must first understand the requirements for your use case.
+Once you understand the kind of price average you require, it is a matter of saving the cumulative price variable from the pair as often as necessary, and computing the average price using two or more observations of the cumulative price variables.

 ## Understanding requirements